aceeric/desktop-kubernetes/conformance/conformance-submission/README.md

 curl                   7.81.0               7.81.0               Yes
 ```

-Virtualbox needs to be 7.0.8.
-The other components must exist, but version incompatibilities may not be an issue.
+Version incompatibilities may not be an issue.
 You have to use your judgement.
 But, for example, the script uses the `genisoimage` utility to create ISOs to mount into the CentOS VMs during initialization.
 So if that utility is missing, the script will fail to gen the cluster.

 ## Create the cluster